-Cara Finesse makes a wide range of cleaning products, but we’re testing the X1 Wash & Wax.
-This premium-priced concentrate contains a fine blend of micro8 polymers (no, us neither!) and high-grade waxes, that the makers claim ‘both cleans and protects’.
+Cara Finesse makes a wide range of cleaning products.
+But we’re testing the X1 Wash & Wax.
+This premium-priced concentrate contains a subtle blend of micro8 polymers (no, us neither!) and high-grade waxes.
+The makers claim the waxes ‘both cleans and protects’.

-We found the Finesse to be as effective as the Fenwick's brew, in terms of the elbow grease required and the polished finished effect.
-This made it a faster and easier solution to use than the Aldi formula – though there is quite a price differential.
+We found the Finesse to be as effective as the Fenwick's brew, regarding the elbow grease required and the polished finished effect.
+The ease of application made it a faster and easier solution to use than the Aldi formula.
+Although, there is quite a price differential.

 Muc-Off caravan cleaner

-In action, it’s more like a speed detailer, as you simply spray on and wait for a few minutes before rinsing or rubbing off.
+In action, it’s more like a speed detailer.
+You spray on and wait for a few minutes before rinsing or rubbing off.
 However, when it comes to this pink liquid’s results, it deals with all the grime and grease, car fumes, moss, rust, bugs, algae and stains that Mother Nature can throw at it.

-It’s great on black streaks, too, and can tackle the plastic waste pipe covers that are notorious for getting dirt dug deep into their dimpled surfaces.
+It’s great on black streaks, too, and can tackle the plastic waste pipe covers.
+They are notorious for getting dirt dug deep into their dimpled surfaces.

-Its biodegradable formula and alkaline base mean that this degreasant is also good for the environment, as well as smelling great and standing out in terms of looks.
+Its biodegradable formula and alkaline base mean that this degreasant is also good for the environment.
+Plus, it smells great and stands out regarding looks.

-When it comes to minimising the manual labour required to clean a caravan, this can’t be beaten.
-The only real downside is that it won’t last as long as some of the ‘dilution’ cleaning products out there, but it’s fast and effective.
+When it comes to minimising the manual labour required to clean a caravan, you can't beat it.
+The only real downside is that it won’t last as long as some of the ‘dilution’ cleaning products out there.
+But it’s fast and effective.